Accelerated Degrees in the New College of Interdisciplinary Arts & Sciences

 New College offers a number of accelerated degree programs, often referred to as 4+1 programs.
-4+1 programs provide top undergraduate students in select undergraduate New College majors the flexibility to begin taking classes (up to twelve credit hours) toward their master's degree during their senior year.
+4+1 programs provide top campus (ground) immersion undergraduate students in select campus (ground) immersion New College majors the flexibility to begin taking classes (up to twelve credit hours) toward their campus (ground) immersion master's degree during their senior year.

 *Cost and time savings vary based on each individual student's plan of study.

 - Student is enrolled in an eligible New College major.
 To see what undergraduate majors are eligible for the 4+1 Accelerated Programs please review the graduate program page in Degree Search.

 - Student has completed 75 credit hours toward a bachelor's degree.
 Transfer work can count toward this 75 hours; however, one full semester of coursework at ASU must be included.

 3.33 GPA in last 75 hours of undergraduate coursework

 3.25 GPA in last 75 hours of undergraduate coursework

 3.50 GPA in the last 75 hours of undergraduate coursework

 Social Justice and Human Rights:

 3.00 GPA in last 75 hours of undergraduate coursework